Resources for Volunteers in Poland

 Volunteering Activities within the EU Programme Erasmus+ has been better know by European Voluntary Service (EVS).
 From October 2018 on, EVS will be continued as Volunteering Activities under the EU Solidarity Corps (ESC).

-1.1 The European Voluntary Service (EVS)
+Resources from the European Voluntary Service (EVS)

 Nie rozumiem / I don’t understand